Ikea workers are about to get a pay bump and better benefits

 January 1 will usher in more than just a new year.
-It’s the day that Ikea U.S. will increase starting pay for its American co-workers (the Swedish retail giant’s term for employees) to $16 per hour.
+It’s the day that Ikea U.S. will increase starting pay for its American coworkers (the Swedish retail giant’s term for employees) to $16 per hour.
 That could go as high as $17 or $18 depending on the location of the store.
 The company says it will apply to full-time, part-time, temporary, and seasonal co-workers, which makes the average hourly wage $20.
 Ikea has approximately 17,000 workers in the United States.

 Ikea U.S. will also offer expanded benefits that include a minimum of five weeks PTO, education assistance, back-up child and adult care, and more inclusive healthcare benefits.